elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 #### Nodes and datastores are created one by one
 When deploying a new datastore or adding a new node, all other actions are added to a queue.

+#### Maximum concurrent database connections
+DBaaS sets the maximum concurrent database conneciton (max_connections) when creating a new datastore or node.
+It is being set following values:

+* `Postgres       25 per GB RAM`
+* `MySQL/MariaDB  75 per GB RAM`

+This number is direcly related to chosen datastore type and node flavor.
+Hence a larger flavor allows a higher number of concurrent connections.

 ## Delete datastore

 > Please note that the deleted datastore, its backups, users and data will immediately disappear upon deletion.
 This action cannot be reverted.